-There seems to be a confusion between the two words: flamingo flamenco.
+There seems to be a confusion between the two words: flamingo vs flamenco.
 Allow me to illustrate the difference.
 Watch the video first, then read the rest of the blog post.

 It has caused me a psychological trauma.
 I gotten to the point where I don’t even argue anymore.
 I just go, yeah! whatever.
 Fine I am a flamingo … I don’t care.
 If after reading this, you are still confused, its unclear that this is different from this.
 That is ok.
 Just use some generic word.
 Call me dancer, call me a moving humanoid form, call me an animated living organism.
 But please don’t call me, you know the other word.